taraletti/EnRecipes/PRIVACY.md

 ## Changes To This Privacy Policy

 I will occasionally update this Privacy Policy but only in a manner not affecting your privacy.
 Thus, you are advised to review this page periodically.
 I will notify you of any changes by posting the new privacy policy on this page.
-I will also change the “Last Updated” date at the end of this privacy policy.
+I will also change the "Last Updated" date at the end of this privacy policy.
 Any changes I make to the privacy policy are effective as of this Last Updated date and replace any prior privacy policies.

 If I make any material changes to this privacy policy, I will notify you by placing a prominent notice on my app.